New Indonesian tax head wants easier services

 The government is mandating that citizens use an upgraded e-billing system that was launched last month.
 From 1 July, all banks will accept only e-billing, and no paper forms, for paying taxes.

-This will allow people to pay taxes via ATMs, internet banking, mobile banking or through bank tellers.
+This will allow people to pay taxes via ATMs, internet banking, mobile banking, or bank tellers.

 Indonesia has set a tax revenue target of U$102 billion, but the government is looking to revise this target, the Minister said.
 The country brought in 82% of its target last year, with 800,000 businesses not registered to pay taxes.